 Creative design is a unique process and differs for everyone.
 At Proof, each designer has their own way of getting to the end product, but one process we’ve found especially helpful is designing on a grid.
-The “grid” gives us guidance and reference when designing for web and approaching UX projects, There are many reasons this is a best-practice for team.
-Let’s discuss:
+The “grid” gives us guidance and reference when we design websites and approach UX projects.
+There are many reasons this is a best-practice for our team.

 The grid keeps your organized.